Written By: Devin Golden

 pie chart with the number 40% inside

-One study published in the Annals of Thoracic Surgery reported half of patients living for three years after P/D.
+Patients who undergo treatment of malignant pleural mesothelioma can live longer.
+One study published in the Annals of Thoracic Surgery reported that 50% of patients lived for at least three years after P/D surgery.

 Fortunately, more patients have access to and are receiving treatment for pleural mesothelioma.
 In 2004, only 34% of patients received treatment for their cancer.
 In 2014, the number rose to 54%.
+The survival rates increased significantly during that same time.

-The most effective way to improve your prognosis is to start treatment immediately.
+The most effective way to improve your prognosis is starting treatment immediately.
 If you have been diagnosed with this form of mesothelioma, then you should find a mesothelioma specialist for a consultation or second opinion.
 You may learn your disease is at an earlier stage than you originally were told, and you could have more treatment options available.

 Veterans With Pleural Mesothelioma

-The largest group (around 33%) of people diagnosed with mesothelioma is military veterans.
 Asbestos was an insulant in military vehicles, naval vessels and army bunkers.
 The mineral was so widely used in the military that avoiding airborne asbestos fibers was close to impossible.

 militray icon